dhowe/RiTaJSHistory/README.node.md

  To run tests: 	$ cd node_modules/rita/ && npm install && cd -
  				$ npm test rita

- Or, use <a href="http://gulpjs.com/" target="new">Gulp</a> via the 'Development Setup' instructions below...
+ Or, use <a href="http://gulpjs.com/" target="new">Gulp</a> via the 'Development setup' instructions below...
 </pre>